 These couscous stuffed peppers are filled with perfectly seasoned vegetables and chickpeas in a smokey tomato sauce and topped with dairy free cheese.
-Super healthy, vegan and delicious weeknight dinner idea to impress the whole family or friends.
+Full of vegetables and flavor!
+This vegan dish makes a delicious weeknight dinner idea to impress the whole family.

 ❤️ Why you’ll love this recipe